Eashwar-S/multi_trip_multi_depot_RPP_instances/README.md

 ## Information on the dataset:
 The dataset consists of undirected weighted multi-graphs stored in .pkl or .net formats.
 These undirected graphs form instances for the multi-trip multi-depot rural postman problem which is solved using the multi-trip algortihm.
 The dataset consists of instances obtained from the literature and also from real-world road networks.
 Please refer to networkx python package documentation on how use the instances for your own usecase.

+## Dataset names:
+In the references, the dataset names are referred in different way.

+1. dearmon instance is referred as Set A instances (Instances obtained and modified from the literature).
+2. icy road instance is referred as Set B instances (Instances generated from real-world road map).
+3. icy road weather instance is referred as Set C instances (Instances generated from real-world road map considering wind conditions).

 ## Dataset structure
 ```
 dataset/